parajms/dimension_data/README.md

 # dimension_data
-Procedure (T-SQL) to create and populate data dimension using in cubes
+Procedure (T-SQL) to create and populate data dimension using in SQL Server databases.